sondreross/testing/README.md

 ## Second round
 I have now changed out the vector from stdlib to a normal malloced array.
 And the bubblesort itself is a .o file that both plattforms use.

+## Differnt versions
+Most things are on the default: Intel SpeedStep ON, C states on, TurboBoost ON.
+On round 1 and 2 the base linux uses on_demand, on schedutil, i change to schedutil.